Out-Law / Your Daily Need-To-Know

 The UK’s new National Security and Investment (NSI) Act came into force on 4 January 2022, introducing new requirements for foreign direct investment (FDI) in certain business sectors with the potential to impact on national security.

-The new regime creates notification requirements for certain transactions on either a mandatory or voluntary basis.
+The new regime creates notification requirements for certain transactions to the UK Investment Security Unit on either a mandatory or voluntary basis.
 The government has published guidance giving further detail on the process to expect.

 Mandatory regime